ajsmith607/memills/content/family-of-edward-hallock-mills/assets/images/1917-02-23-George-Jansen.md

 ---
-citation: "Notebooks of George E. Jansen, Tompkins County History Center."
+citation: "Notebooks of George E. Jansen, Tompkins County History Center, Ithaca NY."
 notes: >-

   - Burns is likely a reference to Thomas Burns.
 See 28 Jan 1936, The Ithaca Journal, Ithaca NY, p9.